-In addition to working with those experiencing problems with depression or anxiety, I have a specialization in crisis intervention and working with issues related to grief, trauma/abuse recovery, substance abuse, and Adult Children of Alcoholics (ACOA).
+In addition to working with those experiencing problems with depression or anxiety, I have a specialization in crisis intervention and working with issues related to grief, survivors of suicide, trauma/abuse recovery, substance abuse, and Adult Children of Alcoholics (ACOA).